 Putting Away Childish Things

-Why do we stop doing lovely, simple, enjoyable things?
+Why (and when) do we stop doing lovely, simple, enjoyable things?

-Perhaps if more adults took up childish pastimes — building Lego, colouring in, playing board-games, making pom-poms — ‘adulting’ might be a little easier’; the world might be a gentler, nicer place.
+Perhaps if more adults took up childish pastimes — jigsaws, building Lego, colouring in, playing board games, making pom-poms — ‘adulting’ might be a little easier; the world might be a gentler, nicer place.

-It made me think of a passage I’d once heard.
+It made me think of the bible passage — 1 Corinthians 13:11.

 When I was a child, I spoke as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.